Actionable Guidance Outperforms Map and Compass Cues in Demanding Immersive VR Wayfinding

 To better understand how participants interacted with the navigation interfaces, we conducted exploratory analyses examining gaze behavior, self-reported navigation strategies, and individual differences.
 These analyses were not part of the primary hypothesis tests and are intended to provide insight into the mechanisms underlying navigation performance.

 \paragraph{Interface Dwell Time} We examined how much visual attention each navigation aid required during navigation by measuring dwell time on the aid interface.
-Mean dwell time on the interface differed significantly across conditions (\textbf{Figure~\ref{fig:results-dwell}A}): participants spent the most time inspecting the Compass interface, less time on the Minimap, and the least time on the Arrow aid.
+Mean dwell time showed a clear descriptive ordering across conditions (\cref{fig:results-dwell}A): participants spent the most time inspecting the Compass interface, less time on the Minimap, and the least time on the Arrow aid.

-To test whether interface inspection related to navigation outcomes, we examined the relationship between average dwell time and subjective workload (\textbf{Figure~\ref{fig:results-dwell}B}).
+To test whether interface inspection related to navigation outcomes, we examined the relationship between average dwell time and subjective workload (\cref{fig:results-dwell}B).
 Dwell time showed a small positive association with perceived workload ($r = .21$, $t(114)=2.30$, $p = .023$, 95\% CI $[.03, .38]$), indicating that, on average, participants who spent more time inspecting the interface reported slightly higher NASA TLX-4 scores.

-A similar but weaker relationship was observed for perceived stress (\textbf{Figure~\ref{fig:results-dwell}C}).
+A similar but weaker relationship was observed for perceived stress (\cref{fig:results-dwell}C).
 Dwell time was positively associated with stress ratings ($r = .12$, $t(702)=3.14$, $p = .002$, 95\% CI $[.04, .19]$), suggesting that longer interface inspection tended to occur during more demanding navigation trials.

-Aggregated gaze heatmaps show the same pattern, with gaze concentrated on the Compass and Minimap interfaces but distributed more broadly across the environment when using the Arrow (\textbf{Figure~\ref{fig:results-gaze}}).
+Aggregated gaze heatmaps show the same pattern, with gaze concentrated on the Compass and Minimap interfaces but distributed more broadly across the environment when using the Arrow (\cref{fig:results-gaze}).

 \paragraph{Navigational Strategies and Preferences}